THE GILES COUNTY HISTORICAL SOCIETY

 ABOUT THE GILES COUNTY HISTORICAL SOCIETY

-The Giles County Historical Society (GCHS) is dedicated to the preservation of the history of Giles County.
+The Giles County Historical Society (GCHS) is a 501(c)3 organization dedicated to the preservation of the history of Giles County.

 The objectives of the Society are: